google/WebFundamentals/src/content/en/tools/lighthouse/index.md

 From there, use the failing audits as indicators on how to improve the page.
 Each audit has a reference doc explaining why the audit is important, as well as how to fix it.

+You can also use [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/getting-started.md) to prevent regressions on your sites.

 <p class="lighthouse-call-to-action-container">
   <a class="button button-primary lighthouse-primary-call-to-action gc-analytics-event"